Erik1007/Alices-Restaurant/README.md

 - [Django Documentation](https://www.djangoproject.com/) became both the holy grail and nightly bed time reading for references, code help and inspiration for numerous aspects of this project.

 - The Code Institute 'I think therefor I blog' walk through project was used for the Django development and database development in this project.
-Much of the code used in teh reviews section was taken directly from the 'think before I blog' tutorial so that patrons of the resturant could leave reviews and like for their experiences and others comments.
+Much of the code used in the reviews section was taken directly from the 'think before I blog' tutorial so that patrons of the restaurant could leave reviews and like for their experiences and others' comments.

 - The Code Institute 'Resume' walk through project was used for assistance in bootstrap and styling code for this project.